randomstring/WeasleyClock/BuildLog.md

 Quora Ideas on how to attach 3D printed gears to metal shafts https://www.quora.com/What-is-the-best-way-to-secure-a-3D-printed-PLA-gear-to-a-metal-shaft

+## 2020-05-19

+Wrote a blog post about the project, focused more on the non-technical side. https://randomstring2.blogspot.com/2020/05/weasley-location-clock-project.html It's been 5 years since my last blog post.
+Given how terrible blogger is, it might be another 5 before the next one.

+This project got onto the Hacker News front page.
+It got as high as #12 (that I saw). https://news.ycombinator.com/item?id=23235807 Woot!

 # Specification

 Assorted measurements and specifications for parts.
 Pulling this out